Join our Team

-- Competitive Pay and Benefits: As a private-pay practice, we are able to offer competitive compensation while empowering our staff to provide some scholarship and pro bono services, or to volunteer with our non-profit to balance out our value of giving back to our communities.
-Our full-time staff are eligible for healthcare benefits, including dental and vision insurance.
-We also offer a 401K match program, short- and long-term disability coverage, and for full time salaried staff a generous Paid Time Off (PTO) policy.
+- Competitive Pay and Benefits: As a private-pay practice, we can offer competitive compensation while empowering our staff to provide some scholarship and pro bono services or to volunteer with our sister non-profit to give back to our community.
+Our full-time staff is eligible for healthcare benefits, including dental and vision insurance and a generous Paid Time Off (PTO) policy.
+We offer a retirement savings match program and short- and long-term disability coverage.

-- Flexible Work Schedule: Therapists get a high degree of choice in how they set up their schedules.
-Many of us have families ourselves and understand the importance of flexibility when it comes to working around family scheduling needs.
-We promote a culture of balancing your work life with your personal life, as we believe this helps enhance therapist wellbeing and longevity.
+- Flexible Work Schedule: Therapists get a high degree of choice in setting up their schedules.
+Many of us have families ourselves and understand the importance of flexibility when working around family scheduling needs.
+We promote a culture of balancing your work with your personal life, as we believe this helps enhance therapist wellbeing and longevity.

-- Ongoing Education and Development: Catalyst team members regularly attend various professional trainings, and each therapist is encouraged to share any new knowledge with the team as a part of ongoing professional development.
-We pride ourselves on keeping up with cutting-edge technology in the field as well as current best practices.
+- Ongoing Education and Development: Catalyst team members regularly attend various professional training, and each therapist is encouraged to share any new knowledge with the team as a part of ongoing professional development.
+We pride ourselves on keeping up with cutting-edge technology in the field and current best practices.
 We use research-based approaches to guide our treatment and practice.
 We regularly engage in discussion of ethical issues and hold ourselves to the highest standard in terms of ethical behavior as professionals.

 - Community Resource: The Catalyst Center works to be a community resource in multiple ways.
-Our therapists have frequently presented at professional events such as guest speaking/training for organizations, podcast and television interviews, as well as presenting at various conferences.
-We also maintain an active blog that therapists contribute to with the goal of providing insight into issues such as parenting, self-care, mental health, trauma, and resources.
+Our therapists have frequently presented at professional events such as guest speaking/training for organizations, podcast and television interviews, and various conferences.
+We also maintain an active blog that therapists contribute to to provide insight into issues such as parenting, self-care, mental health, trauma recovery, and mental health resources.

-- Trauma-informed: The Catalyst Center is deeply committed to trauma-informed care, and each of our therapists are trained in EMDR.
-We also have members of our staff who are certified EMDR trainers, which helps improve our ability to provide cutting edge EMDR services.
+- Trauma-informed: The Catalyst Center is deeply committed to trauma-informed care, and our therapists are trained in EMDR.
+We also have members of our staff who are certified EMDR trainers, which helps improve our ability to provide cutting-edge EMDR services.

 - Emphasis on Social Justice: We continuously seek opportunities to ensure we are doing our part to be a hopeful beacon for the local and broader communities.
-We provide support to social justice efforts and work at individual and organizational levels to enhance our opportunity to positively impact others.
+We provide support to social justice efforts and work at individual and organizational levels to enhance our opportunity to impact others positively.
 One major undertaking in the last several years has been the formation of our sister non-profit, The Ardent Grove Foundation.
-Initially started as an informal low cost therapy clinic and student training program within The Catalyst Center, Ardent Grove has blossomed into its own 501c3 organization providing low cost mental health services, community education, and a student clinical training opportunity for DU’s graduate students in psychology.
+Initially started as an informal low-cost therapy clinic and student training program within The Catalyst Center, Ardent Grove has blossomed into its own 501c3 organization providing low-cost mental health services, community education, and a student clinical training opportunity for DU’s graduate students in psychology.

 What the Catalyst Center is Looking For:

 - A commitment to holding yourself to a high professional standard and engaging in a continual process of growth and self-reflection is key to success at the Catalyst Center.
-We are looking to build our team with therapists who are passionate about the profession, demonstrate strong clinical skills in providing long-term, insight-oriented therapy, and who embody high ethical character.
+We are looking to build our team with therapists who are passionate about the profession, demonstrate strong clinical skills in providing long-term insight-oriented therapy, and embody a high ethical character.

-- We are specifically interested in candidates who have specialty training in EMDR, perinatal mood disorders, couples therapy, child therapy, psychological assessment (especially therapeutic assessment), and/or eating disorders.
+- We are also interested in candidates who have an interest in or experience with perinatal mood disorders, couples therapy, child therapy, psychological assessment (especially therapeutic assessment), and Ketamine Assisted Psychotherapy/psychedelic integration therapy.

-- Our team members tend to have a strong work ethic and demonstrate high accountability to themselves and others.
+- Catalyst team members have a strong work ethic and demonstrate high accountability to themselves and others.
 We are looking for clinicians who desire to continually grow and develop as people and professionals and who are accountable to themselves and others.
-Ideal candidates will have a track record of making positive impacts in their professional communities and workplaces.
+Ideal candidates will have a track record of positively impacting their professional communities and workplaces.

-- We welcome applicants who are seeking a team-friendly atmosphere with high levels of collaboration who value communication, connectedness, and cooperation.
+- We welcome applicants who are seeking a team atmosphere with high levels of collaboration.
+An excellent candidate will share our values of communication, connectedness, and cooperation.

 - Being a clinician at The Catalyst Center involves a high level of freedom and autonomy, and with that comes responsibility.
-Clinicians who are independent and responsible with all logistical aspects of our profession (e.g. paperwork, billing, scheduling) tend to succeed on our team.
+Clinicians who work well independently and are responsible for all logistical aspects of our profession (e.g., paperwork, billing, scheduling) tend to succeed on our team.

 If this resonates with you, we welcome you to reach out and explore the possibility of joining our team.
-Please send a CV and cover letter to firstname.lastname@example.org to be considered for our next clinical opening.
-We tend to bring new therapists on part time for the first few months as they build their caseloads, transitioning to full time as the therapist feels ready.
+Please provide a CV and cover letter to be considered for our next clinical opening.
+We tend to bring new therapists on part-time for the first few months as they build their caseloads, transitioning to full-time as the therapist feels ready.

 A Note to Prospective Students: